Roche, Warp Drive form antibiotics pact

 As a result, “we continue to mine in the same field,” says Warp Drive Chief Scientific Officer Alan Rigby.
 “Even the most current molecules are really rip-offs of what’s out there in terms of chemical backbones and, thus, mechanisms.”

-Warp Drive is trying to overcome those limitations by mining bacterial genomes for sequences that encode for novel molecules.
-During the company’s first few years, that meant searching for gene clusters that encode for key components of known drugs.
+Warp Drive is trying to overcome those limitations by mining bacterial genomes for sequences that code for novel molecules.
+During the company’s first few years, that meant searching for gene clusters that encode key components of known drugs.

-The approach allowed the company to unearth novel, built-by-nature analogues of familiar classes of antibiotics.
-These included β-lactams and aminoglycosides, the later of which it licensed to Sanofi.
+The approach allowed the company to unearth novel, built-by-nature analogs of familiar classes of antibiotics.
+These included β-lactams and aminoglycosides, the latter of which it licensed to Sanofi.

-“We can look in the genome for gene clusters that we can predict with pretty high confidence will encode natural products that have not historically been analyzed,” says Warp Drive CEO Laurence Reid.
+“We can look in the genome for gene clusters that we can predict with pretty high confidence will encode natural products that have not historically been analyzed,” says CEO Laurence Reid.

 The second effort involves digging for gene clusters where something “looks amiss,” Rigby says.
 For example, extra copies of a housekeeping gene embedded in a cluster could be a clue to the recipe for a natural product that would overcome a resistance mechanism.

-The deal gives Roche an option for global rights to certain antibiotic classes that come out of the collaboration, while Warp Drive gets to keep any other promising molecules discovered.
-Warp Drive is eligible for an additional $300 million if certain milestones are reached.
+The deal gives Roche, which has cut back on internal research of new antibiotics, an option for global rights to certain antibiotic classes that come out of the collaboration.
+Warp Drive gets to keep any other promising molecules discovered.

-For Roche, the pact ties into a broader strategy of building an antibiotics portfolio through partnerships rather than significant internal research.
-After a lengthy hiatus from antibiotics, Roche re-entered the space in 2014 and has since established deals with firms including Spero Therapeutics, Discuva, Meiji Seika Pharma, and Fedora Pharmaceuticals.

 Join the conversation